Torosaurus: Possible synonymy with Triceratops

-Scannella and Horner's conclusions have not been unanimously accepted.
+Scannella and Horner's conclusions have not been widely accepted.
 Several experts, though admitting the possibility that the "toromorph" hypothesis is correct, have denied that this is probable.
 The hypothesis was directly challenged by a 2011 paper by Andrew Farke and a 2012 paper by Nicholas Longrich.
 In 2011, Farke redescribed the problematic Nedoceratops hatcheri as an aged or diseased individual of its own genus.
 Scannella and Horner argued for its identification with Triceratops.
 Farke pointed out that the irregular holes in the Nedoceratops frill, far from piercing thinning bone, were surrounded by thick swellings.
 Farke further concluded that several facts were difficult to reconcile with the proposed development of a Triceratops into a Torosaurus.
 In general, the number of epoccipitals in ceratopsians does not increase when the frill grows.
 Even though the number of episquamosals is often variable, there seems to be no relation with size because some juveniles already show the maximum number.
 Apparently, this is a matter of individual variation, not ontogeny.
 Likewise, with Ceratopia in general, the formation of holes in the frill is not related to age, as even the youngest individuals often possess the parietal fenestrae.
 Farke explained the thin bone areas on the frill of Triceratops, the purported location of incipient holes, to be muscle attachment sites.
 There would be no consistent relation between holes and a granular bone structure.
 Many Triceratops specimens have frills with a deeply veined surface, indicating considerable age.
 The bone of their frills would have to be rejuvenated and then become granulated again in order for hole formation to begin, which Farke considered to be an unlikely sequence.
 Finally, Farke pointed out that specimen YPM 1831, despite its enormous size, was apparently not yet fully-grown, as shown by its unfused sutures and smooth bone texture.
 Thus, it seemed to represent an authentic Torosaurus subadult.